-- Do a research to find some flowers you’ve never heard of before.
+- Research to find some flowers you’ve never heard of before.
 Pick a favorite.

 - Next, study the qualities of this new-to-you flower.
 Find out about its history and everything you can.

 Pick a new beauty affirmation and repeat it to yourself everyday…